 For any queries, please contact Irini Avraam on +357 22 207 460 or at firstname.lastname@example.org.

 CPD: This webinar may contribute to Continuing Professional Development requirements.
 Shortly after the webinar’s date, participants will receive electronically a certificate of attendance confirming the total number of training hours (7 CPD)

 Board Member, IFRS 9 and IFRS 17 implementation leader, Audit, KPMG in Cyprus

-Pangratios has been working with KPMG in Cyprus since 2003 and became a Board Member in 2017.
+Pangratios joined KPMG in Cyprus in 2003 and became a Board Member in 2017.
 He holds a BA in Accounting & Finance from Lancaster University and is an Associate member of the Institute of Chartered Accountants in England and Wales.

-He is actively involved in the group which provides training and support within KPMG in Cyprus, as well as in the DPP (Accounting) of KPMG in Cyprus, which provides insights, consultation and training on financial reporting issues both internally and externally.
-He is the implementation leader and contact person on IFRS 17 and IFRS 9 matters of KPMG Cyprus IFRS Helpdesk team.
-Pangratios is currently the Chairman of the Institute of Certified Public Accountants of Cyprus’ Accounting Committee.
+He is actively involved in the group which offers training and support within KPMG in Cyprus, as well as in the DPP (Accounting) of KPMG in Cyprus, which provides insights, consultation and training on financial reporting issues both internally and externally.
+Pangratios is the implementation leader and contact person on IFRS 17 and IFRS 9 matters of KPMG Cyprus IFRS Helpdesk team.
+In addition, he is currently the Chairman of the Accounting Committee of the Institute of Certified Public Accountants of Cyprus.

 Senior Manager, Financial Risk Management, KPMG in Cyprus

-Alexandros possesses 9 years of experience in the provision of Actuarial and Insurance services.
-He is responsible for the insurance clients of the Financial Risk Management Department at KPMG in Cyprus.
+Alexandros possesses more than 10 years of experience in the provision of Actuarial and Insurance services.
+He is responsible for the insurance services offered by the Financial Risk Management Department at KPMG in Cyprus.

 The programme has been approved by the HRDA.
 Enterprises participating with their employees who satisfy HRDA’s criteria, are entitled to subsidy.